 - 1. Physical Education is required for all students. - 2.
-Students are required to change and participate in class for daily credit. - 3.
+Students in Grades 6-12 are required to change and participate in class for daily credit. - 3.
 Each student is required to wear clothes that are appropriate for co-ed physical activity and are other than what the individual wore to school.
 Appropriate clothes include: tee shirt, shorts, sweat shirt, loose-fitting sweatpants, warm-ups and sneakers with non-marking soles.
 Students are expected to dress appropriately for class, which may include outdoor activities.
 Students are encouraged to monitor the weather to determine appropriate dress. - 4.
 Where locker rooms/lockers are available for students to change into appropriate attire, students shall be responsible for providing their own locks to secure their personal belongings during class.
 Students must remove all belongings and personal locks at the end of each class period.
 ALL LOCKERS ARE AND SHALL REMAIN THE PROPERTY OF DISTRICT, AND DISTRICT RETAINS POSSESSORY CONTROL.
 AS SUCH, STUDENTS SHALL HAVE NO EXPECTATION OF PRIVACY REGARDING THEIR LOCKERS OR THE CONTENTS OF THEIR LOCKERS.
 THE ADMINISTRATION HAS THE RIGHT TO SEARCH LOCKERS AND THE CONTENTS OF LOCKERS AT ANY TIME.
 LOCKERS ARE SUBJECT TO GENERAL AND RANDOM SEARCHES BY AUTHORIZED SCHOOL PERSONNEL WITH OR WITHOUT THE ASSISTANCE OF POLICE PERSONNEL AND/OR A DRUG DETECTION DOG. - 5.
-Students must report to the locker room before the bell.
-Punctuality to class is imperative.
-Being late to class three (3) times will result in disciplinary consequences and could impact a student's participation grade. - 6.
 For the safety of the student and others, jewelry shall be removed or appropriately covered prior to participating in PE class.
-All jewelry should be placed in a secure area. - 7.
+All jewelry should be placed in a secure area. - 6.
 Parent notes requesting excusal will only be accepted for one six-day cycle per marking period.
 Notes from a physician will only be accepted thereafter and shall remain in effect until rescinded or modified by the physician or expired.
-Excusal from the regular physical education program for more than four weeks warrants placement in an adaptive physical education program. - 8.
+Excusal from the regular physical education program for more than four weeks warrants placement in an adaptive physical education program. - 7.
 Students who do not participate may not bring book bags or schoolwork unrelated to physical education or health to class.